benbell95/better_biplot/README.md

 ## Arguments

 Details for the available arguments are shown in the table below.
+The list of arguments is long, but the function uses sensible defaults, and does a lot of styling automatically, so you should not need to change many of these, but they are there if needed, and offer lots of customisation options if thats what you want.

 | Argument | Details |
 | -------------- | ------------------ |